fernando-mc/fernandomc.com/content/posts/a_draft_multiple-git-accounts-ssh.md

 +++

+**NOTE TO SELF**
+Would be a good post but basically impossible to test completely on my machine as it is setup already.
+Postpone until I get another machine to test on.
+**NOTE TO SELF**

 Managing multiple Github accounts can be annoying.
 Especially if you want to keep commits from your work and personal accounts distinct.
 Additionally, it's a pain if you have to keep checking which accounts use which credentials.

-If you're managing multiple Github accounts here's how you can use different SSH keys and some initial SSH and git configuration setup to
+If you're managing multiple Github accounts here's how you can use different SSH keys and some initial SSH and git configuration setup to:

 1. Always commit from the right account by default and
 2. Never have to enter your username and password credentials again!